methodgames/methodgames.github.io/roleplay.md

 <a name="AirDrops"></a>
 - <strong> <sup>†</sup>Airdrops: <a href="#PVP-Monuments"><sup> [^]</sup></a>
     - Airdrops are considered temporary PVP zones from the time they touch the ground until the time they are fully looted.
 If an airdrop has a parachute, it has not touched the ground.
 Since there is enough time before an airdrop touches the ground, check your surroundings, if an airdrop falls near you or you plan to loot one, be ready to engage in PVP.
     - If an airdrop recently falls near your base and you do not want to participate in PVP, stay inside and out of vision.
-If an irdrop falls on top of a base, anyone going for the airdrop can climb or ladder p to it once it has stopped moving.
+If an airdrop falls on top of a base, anyone going for the airdrop can climb or ladder up to it once it has stopped moving.
     - <p style="margin-bottom: 5px;">Airdrops should not be used specifically to create or extended PVP zones.</p>

 <a name="CargoShip"></a>